SparkJiao/SparkJiao.github.io/_pages/about.md

 04/03/2025: We have one good survey to track the frontiers in LLM reasoning, check it [here](https://llm-reasoning-ai.github.io/).

-02/28/2025: Joined Bytedance as research intern.
+02/28/2025: Joined Bytedance Seed as research intern.

 01/23/2025: One paper is accepted by ICLR 2025.